FactomProject/factom-docs/cli/includes/_papermill.md

 <br>
 <br>

 Take note of the FA Address and Private Key and keep them in a safe place.
 If you need more addresses and private keys repeat the process.
 You can use your newly generated Factoid Address to receive factoids from a third party or an exchange.
-This method of storing factoids is considered a "cold wallet" or "paper wallet".
+This method of storing factoids is considered a "cold wallet" or "paper wallet."

 <aside class="notice"><br>
 Your New Factoid Private Key and New Factoid Address will be different than this example.